 While you can complete an FTP test on the open road, it can be difficult to find a suitable stretch of tarmac, free of interruptions such as junctions, traffic lights, roadworks and congestion.
 Given how downright unpleasant an FTP can be, there’s nothing worse than having to stop your effort after 15 minutes.

 Using the turbo trainer removes those variables and allows you to focus on producing your best performance.

 Before you embark on any kind of training plan, such as those available on Zwift, it’s worth setting a baseline FTP figure for a couple of reasons.

 “If your power zones aren’t accurate, you’ll be training in the wrong zones, and not targeting what you’re intending to,” says Rowe.

 Having a baseline figure from the very beginning of your training plan will also allow you to know how much progress you’re making throughout the plan.

-“Get a couple of weeks under you belt, then get stuck in,” he says.
-“You’re not going to get a great score, but it helps establish where you’re at.”
+“Get a couple of weeks under your belt, then get stuck in,” he says.
+“You’re not going to get a great score [to begin with], but it helps establish where you’re at.”

 Why should I use Zwift for an FTP test?

 One of the main reasons to use Zwift is that it makes it all very simple – the test protocols are well signposted and easy to follow.
 This also means it’s very repeatable, so you can be sure that your results are comparable every time.